Skip to main content

 tip

-Refer to the secret management guide to externalize AWS access keys via Kubernetes.
+Refer to the secret references guide to externalize AWS access keys via Kubernetes.

 Additional resources